msc94/coding_assistant/README.md

 ### Launching the Orchestrator via CLI

-You can now run the coding assistant using the `run.fish` script, which simplifies the process of configuring and launching the agent.
+The coding assistant uses a simple command-line interface with the `run.fish` script that provides sensible defaults and easy configuration.

-#### Run an Orchestrator Task:
+#### Basic Usage:
 ```bash
 ./run.fish --task "Refactor all function names to snake_case."
 ```